deepdoctection/deepdoctection/docs/tutorials/custom_pipeline_notebook.rst

 -  Call Textract OCR service
 -  Call layout analysis
 -  Assign words to layouts blocks via an intersection based rule
--  Determine reading order at the level of layout blocks and further at the level within layout blocks.
+-  Determine reading order at the level of layout blocks and at the word level within one layout block.

 Pipeline component OCR service
 ------------------------------